-On public projects, payment rights are protected by bonds rather than by liens against property.
+On public projects, payment bonds provide protection against nonpayment, rather than by liens against the property.
 Just like mechanics liens, the requirements for filing and serving bond claims can vary from state to state.
 But, what happens after the claim has been filed?

 After making a bond claim, it’s not unusual for things to get very, very quiet.
 This makes it hard to determine what next steps should be taken, when you may be paid, or if there is anything you can do to move your claim along.
 However, there are some things that bond claimants can and should do in order to get paid faster.
 Read on to find out more.